Tonaion02/PathFindingAI/README.md

 ## Goals

 We developed this project with some goals in mind:
-- Performance: we want that this AI is effectively ready to be implemented in a game that runs at least at 60 fps.
+- **Performance**: we want that this AI is effectively ready to be implemented in a game that runs at least at 60 fps.
-- Plausibility: we want that the action of the AI is really understandable.
+- **Plausibility**: we want that the action of the AI is really understandable.
 It's particulary important to increase the immersion.

 ***
 ## Features